Fasteners, Connectors, and Adhesives

 Glues and adhesives

 Glues and adhesives are used extensively in homebuilding today.
 Most subfloor deck sheathing is applied with strong adhesives combined with nails to help eliminate squeaks.
-Adhesive caulks are used around windows, doors, plumbing and sheet metal applications.
-Many types of flooring and tiles utilize adhesives and mastic to hold them in place.
+Flexible adhesive caulks are used around windows, doors, plumbing and sheet metal.
+Many types of flooring and tiles use adhesives and mastic to hold them in place.
 Epoxy is used to secure hardware and bolts to concrete.